UF Campus Aerial Photo

 Ergonomics is the science of fitting the job to the worker which can help reduce strain on the body.
 Adjusting workstations, tools, and tasks can prevent these injuries and keep you feeling your best.

-At UF, we’re committed to providing a safe and healthy environment for employees, students, and visitors.
-That includes offering guidance, evaluations, and support to lower the risk of ergonomic injuries.
+At UF, we are committed to providing a safe and healthy environment for both our employees and students.
+As part of that commitment, we offer ergonomic guidance, evaluations, and support to help reduce the risk of work-related musculoskeletal injuries.

 Need help setting up your workspace?